 You can also spice things up a bit by dying the pasta different colors!
 Go Christmas, Patriotic or just plain colorful and bring the pasta to life for your learners.

-There a so many ways to create new and fun learning games for your learners including great activities for those classroom kitchens!
+There are so many ways to create new and fun learning games for your learners including great activities for those classroom kitchens!